 - Depending upon the school, dual enrollment courses may not be accepted for credit; without doing some research into the courses and the schools a student wants to attend, this could end up wasting time taking classes that won't count

 It seems like participating in dual enrollment programs carry some risk!
 However, this article goes over the basics at a high level, and there are resources you can research and find out exactly what the requirements are for your state and school.
-Before you commit to completing dual enrollment courses, be honest with yourself and look at your school schedule and lifestyle.
+Before you commit to completing college courses, be honest with yourself and look at your school schedule and lifestyle.

 If you said "Yes" to this, then read on!